 Federal Embezzlement Charges

-Stealing is always a crime and embezzlement is a form of stealing.
+Federal embezzlement charges are considered stealing, and stealing is always a crime.
 The difference between the simple definition of theft and a Federal embezzlement charge is that the defendant held a position of trust.
 So embezzlement is an abuse of trust.
 It happens when someone is placed in a position over another individuals or company’s property.
 The theft of such assets is called embezzlement.

 What is a Federal Embezzlement Charge?